Da3az/Tramel/README.md

 ## Description

-A responsive gatsby app built using gatsby , with styled-components Live demo on https://tramelmaster.gatsbyjs.io/
+A responsive gatsby app built using gatsby , with styled-components.
+Live demo on https://tramelmaster.gatsbyjs.io/

 ## Technologies & Tools